 The three boys and I invented an adventure game.
 Being the only girl, I was the heroine or the damsel in distress, depending upon the turn of the play.
 The boys were the heroes and occasional victims.
 The evil villain was invisible, an unknown who left threatening notes.
 We dashed in and out of the basement, zig-zagged through the spooky fruit trees and grabby grape vines, uncovered clues and threatening notes, did heroic deeds, and wore ourselves out with fun.

-I’m certain we had quieter activities after a filling evening meal, but I don’t remember those.
-I do remember climbing upstairs to the attic bedroom, into the lower bunk, and falling fast asleep.
+Memory fails to recall what quieter activities filling the evening after our meal.
+What I remember is climbing upstairs to the attic bedroom, into the lower bunk, and falling fast asleep.

 I woke gasping for air.
 Ice cold hands were around my throat, choking me!
 I couldn’t see who the cloaked villain was but screamed for help.
 The three boys rushed to the room and pounded the villain with their fists.
 Lights came on, the villain disappeared.
 I sobbed my tale of fear to my aunt and uncle.